 So what does the self reliant course actually involve?

-After looking at the values and important of diving with a buddy, one of the first principals that is looked at is the philosophy or diving without a partner and the mental preparedness.
+After looking at the values and importance of diving with a buddy, one of the first principles that is looked at is the philosophy or diving without a partner.
+Mental preparedness is key.
 Are you ready to go self reliant diving?
 Are you ready to be able to deal with any emergencies independent of anyone else?
 Have you thought about the consequences of diving by yourself if you choose?
-Have you methodically prepped and checked your equipment?
+Did you methodically prep and check your equipment?
 Have you formulated a dive plan and will subsequently stick to it?
 Have you informed others of your dive plans?
 These all need to be covered before you even get to actual diving.

 So why take self reliant training?